zetavg/chromium-website/site/developers/how-tos/depottools/presubmit-scripts/index.md

 ### Overview

-`gcl` and `git-cl` will check for and run presubmit scripts before you upload and/or commit your changes.
+`git cl` and `git-cl` will check for and run presubmit scripts before you upload and/or commit your changes.
 Presubmit scripts are a way of applying automatic verification to your changes before they are reviewed and/or before they are committed.